Purely Inseparable ring extensions: Towers of purely inseparable extensions

-Given a purely inseparable extension of rings $A\subset C$, we find some conditions for an $A$-subalgebra $B$ to induce a purely inseparable tower $A\subset B\subset C$.
-These conditions will be related to the notion of $\mc{F}$-extension.
+Given a purely inseparable extension of rings $A\subset C$, we aim to find some conditions for an $A$-subalgebra $B$ to induce a purely inseparable tower $A\subset B\subset C$.
+The situation in exponent one is well-understood. \begin{proposition}[{\cite[Théorème 71]{Andre91}, \cite[Theorem 11]{Yuan70/1}}] Let $A\subset C$ be a Galois extension of exponent one and let $B$ be an intermediate ring.
+Then $A\subset B\subset C$ is a Galois tower if and only if $C$ is a projective $B$-module. \end{proposition}

-First, we review the exponent one case.
-It was proved by Yuan that if $A\subset B\subset C$ is a tower of rings such that $A\subset C$ and $B\subset C$ are Galois, then $A\subset B$ is also Galois and therefore $A\subset B \subset C$ is a Galois tower (\cite[Theorem 11]{Yuan70/1}).
-Moreover, given a Galois extension $A\subset C$, André characterizes the intermediate subrings $B$ such that $A\subset B\subset C$ is a Galois tower as those such that $C$ is flat over $B$ (\cite[Théorème 71]{Andre91}).
-We collect these results in the following proposition.